-As Debbie Camarena, a Working Foreman in SRP’s Metering group can attest to, earning this card can be a smart move for women.
+As Debbie Camarena, a Working Foreman in SRP’s Metering group, can attest to, earning this card can be a smart move for women.

-A 30-year SRP career
+A lifetime career

 Eventually, Camarena converted that interest into action and applied for an apprenticeship.
 She secured the coveted spot and, four years later, the journeyworker card that came with it.